DUI Victim Attorneys in Grand Junction

 At Peters & Nolan, LLC, we have over 20 years of trial experience on the Western Slope, and we can guide you through the process from start to finish.
 We pursue the maximum compensation for accident victims, and we will guide you through this challenging and painful time, providing personal support.

 We offer our legal services on a contingency-fee basis.
 If we take your case, you pay nothing until we achieve a satisfactory settlement or a jury verdict for you.
+For a free consultation, call our firm at (970) 243-4357 today.

 DUIs seem to be an epidemic in Colorado, with almost 60 people arrested daily.
 With the legalization of recreational marijuana over the last few years, the risk of coming into contact with an impaired driver has definitely increased.
+Marijuana can be just as dangerous as alcohol if used too soon before driving.
+This drug can cause drivers to lose focus, have lowered reaction times, and have a negative impact on a driver’s vision.

 - Stay calm and call 911.
 Getting medical care for you, anyone else in the vehicle, or anyone else on the scene is the number-one priority.